Ekultek/Dagon/README.md

 # Basic usage

+For full functionality of Dagon please reference the homepage [here](https://ekultek.github.io/Dagon/)

 `python dagon.py -h` This will run the help menu and provide a list of all possible flags

 `python dagon.py -c <HASH> --bruteforce` This will attempt to bruteforce a given hash